julfiker/swagger-laravel/README.md

 # swagger api documentation for laravel
-Api documentation based on swagger in Laravel framework.
+Api documentation based on swagger for Laravel framework.
 It would serve run time environment with the ui based on swagger ui latest released.
 You can test and documenting about the every each action and request object along with each properties you can explain.
-Just annotation based. you can manage everything as you needs.
+Just annotation based very simple.
+You can manage everything as you needs.

 _Note: - only for laravel framework.
 It would competitable with any lts version of laravel._